PMB-KU/GMI_report/README_ENGLISH.md

 ## Requests

-If possible, I would like GMI to sent fastq files.
+If possible, I would like GMI to send fastq files.
 Using gz compression, maybe size can be twice as big as bam files.
-if not possible, please sent correct bam fils.
+if not possible, please send correct bam fils.